 - How to understand the way today’s consumers shop

 Keeping up to date with the latest tastes and trends is key.
-Social media plays a growing part in this as it’s a great way to see what people are engaging with, what the latest trends are and who?s driving this change.
+Social media plays a growing part in this as it’s a great way to see what people are engaging with, what the latest trends are and whos driving this change.
 This contributes and influences the direction your business takes and the products you should create.

 While food and drink trends are a common topic of “everyday” conversation, other sectors must also take a prominent interest in the direction their sector is taking.
 Trade exhibitions and consumer research are good places to begin, whether at home or abroad.
 After all, in order for a business to succeed your main priority is appealing to your target market, therefore you need to get to know them personally.